a4lamber/data_eng/linux_shell_scripting/linux_shell.md

 - what's the difference between environment and shell variable?
 - `''` and `""` , what's the difference and could you give an example?
 - command substitution `$(pwd)` and variable substitution `$PATH`

+# Final Project and Final Exam

+Objectives:

+- develop a shell script using several linux commands, environment variables, pipes and filters
+- Specify your shell script to run at specific time intervals using `crontab`
+- Evaluate ur peer's sheel scripts and output using the provided rubric and grading scheme